 That said, if you’re determined to stay downtown, some of my favorite hotels are located there, including the Omni Nashville and the Westin Nashville.
 Both are beautifully decorated and very comfortable.
 And for a real splurge, I recommend the historic Hermitage Hotel.

 A more affordable and realistic option for families (particularly if you have a car) is to choose a hotel in one of the neighborhoods close to downtown.
 The Vanderbilt area is minutes away from downtown and has plenty of well-known chain hotels.
 Green Hills is another neighborhood that’s safe and in the center of things, with several chain hotels you’ll recognize.
-More and more visitors are choosing Nashville’s Airbnb homes and apartments.
+More and more visitors are choosing Nashville’s Airbnb and VRBO homes and apartments.
 Just be sure and research the neighborhood before you decide on a rental.
 Nashville is geographically HUGE so you could end up somewhere that’s technically in Nashville, but not close to anything.

 The number of downtown tourist attractions can be overwhelming and expensive.
 Fortunately, some of the best places to go downtown are totally free!